Company Logo

 Overview

-The Community Healing Fund, offered through the Na-mi-quai-ni-mak (I Remember Them) Fund at the National Centre for Truth and Reconciliation (NCTR) can provide a one-time grant of up to $10,000 towards community healing gatherings or workshops connected to the Indian Residential School System.
+The Na-mi-quai-ni-mak Community Healing Fund provides a one-time grant of up to $10,000 towards community healing gatherings or workshops connected to the Indian Residential School System.

 The selection process will prioritize initiatives that actively involve Survivors in planning and implementation.